Stephen Gardiner: Death

 Bishop Gardiner died at Westminster on 12 November 1555.
 He was temporarily buried in a vault at the church of St Mary Overie, and in February 1556 his body was conveyed to Winchester Cathedral, where, after a number of ceremonies, a final funeral service was conducted on 28 February 1556, at which time it was recorded that he had not been buried and that no ground was broken, in the expectation that in due course his executors would build a chapel within the cathedral for his entombment.
-Some claim that his last words were Erravi cum Petro, sed non flevi cum Petro (Like Peter, I have erred, unlike Peter, I have not wept).
+Some claim that his last words were Erravi cum Petro, sed non flevi cum Petro (I have erred like Peter, but I have not wept like Peter).

 Fictional portrayals

+Gardiner plays an important part in William Shakespeare and John Fletcher’s play Henry VIII.

-Bishop Gardiner is a character in the Fifth Queen trilogy by Ford Madox Ford.
-Gardiner is a major character in The Path to Somerset by Janet Wertman, which centers on his rivalry with the rising Edward Seymour, 1st Duke of Somerset.
+Bishop Gardiner is a character in The Fifth Queen trilogy by Ford Madox Ford.
+Gardiner is also a major character in The Path to Somerset by Janet Wertman, which centres on his rivalry with the rising Edward Seymour, 1st Duke of Somerset.

-Gardiner is a prominent character in Hilary Mantel's Wolf Hall, Bring Up the Bodies and The Mirror and the Light, where he appears as an implacable opponent of Thomas Cromwell.
-In the Wolf Hall television series, Gardiner is portrayed by Mark Gatiss.
+Gardiner is a prominent character in Hilary Mantel's Wolf Hall, Bring Up the Bodies and The Mirror & the Light, in which he appears as an implacable opponent of Thomas Cromwell.
+In the television adaptation Wolf Hall, Gardiner is portrayed by Mark Gatiss.
+In the second series, based on the third book, Alex Jennings plays Gardiner.

 Gardiner is the villain in Alison MacLeod's 1965 historical novel The Heretic, a biography of the Protestant martyr Anne Askew, of whose execution Gardiner was the main instigator.

-Gardiner is played by Terence Rigby in the 1998 film Elizabeth, where he is portrayed as a villainous bishop who took part in the Ridolfi plot and who vehemently opposed Elizabeth I's Act of Uniformity; in reality, Gardiner had died before Elizabeth ascended the throne.
+Gardiner is played by Terence Rigby in the 1998 film Elizabeth, in which he is portrayed as a villainous bishop who took part in the Ridolfi plot and who vehemently opposed Elizabeth I's Act of Uniformity; in reality, Gardiner had died before Elizabeth ascended the throne.
 A more accurate portrayal of Gardiner can be seen in the BBC dramas The Six Wives of Henry VIII and Elizabeth R (in both of which he is played by Basil Dignam).
 In The Tudors television series Gardiner is played by Simon Ward.

 In the 2022 Starz series Becoming Elizabeth Bishop Gardiner is portrayed by Alex Macqueen.
+In the 2023 film Firebrand, Simon Russell Beale portrays Gardiner.